 Enjoy a sip of Glastonbury Tor's apple juice or cider

 Glastonbury Tor's orchards produce a wide variety of heritage apples.
-For the first time our ranger team from mid Somerset have harvested the crop to produce tasty juice and cider.
+Our ranger team will be harvesting the crop to produce tasty juice and cider.
 Discover our story and find out how you can support our work.

 Glastonbury Tor is famous across Britain, a place where legends are born.
 The Tor is steeped in history and mystery.
 Today, Glastonbury Tor remains a place of pilgrimage for thousands of visitors, just as people have for hundreds of years.

-Glastonbury Tor orchards nurture a variety of apples from Newton Wonder, Yarlington Mill and rare Tidnor collections.
+Glastonbury Tor's orchards nurture a variety of apples from Newton Wonder, Yarlington Mill and rare Tidnor collections.
 The orchards are also important for birds, insects and other wildlife.

 Where can I taste the juice?

 The revenue we make from our juice and cider sales goes directly back into looking after Glastonbury Tor.
 Every time you take a sip of Glastonbury Tor cider or juice you are helping us look after this special place for ever for everyone.